 The Texas School of Phlebotomy offers a standard six-week training program.
 In those six weeks, students will go through lecture discussions and practical fieldwork.
 Their hands-on method allows students to practice venipuncture on other students in the class.
 Of course, this is all done under the proper supervision.
 It’s this direct approach to hands-on learning that prepares trainees for real-world situations.

 One of the biggest benefits of this program is the aftermath.
 As the school grows in popularity, it continues to become more reputable with local medical facilities.
 Because of that, it can be a big benefit to your resume.
 In fact, upon completion of the course, the staff here will help you with your job search.

 Additionally, the Texas School of Phlebotomy offers a four-week program.
 This is designed for students who have some medical experience already.
 They offer a wide varied schedule for their courses.
 It’s specifically designed to fit the needs of people with multiple schedules and lifestyles.
 The course is also fairly inexpensive, at just under $1000.

 Texas is experiencing major growth in the phlebotomy field.
 According to the Bureau of Labor Statistics, it has the second-best job outlook for phlebotomists in the country.
 Phlebotomy is an industry on the rise.
 As technology continues to advance, medical facilities are constantly in need of quality phlebotomists.
 And that starts with the proper training and certification.
 Whether you work in a hospital, clinic or private practice, the right training can make your resume stand out.

 As you’re making a final decision on your training, you need to consider your lifestyle and commitments.
 Factors to keep in mind include:

 This area of the state may have slightly fewer phlebotomy training programs than other areas in Texas.
-However, it’s still okay to be picky with the program you choose when it comes to where to get the best phlebotomy training in Dallas.
+However, it’s still okay to be picky about the program you choose when it comes to where to get the best phlebotomy training in Dallas.
 The right one can lead to a successful, long-term career in the medical field.